poojagmahajan/Twitter-realtime-sentiment-analysis/README.md

 # Twitter_Sentiment_Analysis

 ## Introduction
-Sentiment analysis on twitter data related to certain topic using keywors.
+Sentiment analysis on twitter data related to certain topic using specific keywords.
-Here i am doing tweeter sentiment analysis on topic or keyword related to Sushant Singh Rajput.
+You can give any keywords or hashtags as input to get data for analysis.

 ## Requirements
 - python >3.5